etetoolkit/ete/doc/tutorial/tutorial_trees.rst

 :func:`ancestors` and so on.

-Finding nodes by their attributes
+Finding nodes by their properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Both terminal and internal nodes can be located by searching along the